christiankaindl/base-converter/README.md

-# Base converter.

-CC0 License.

 Simple tool to convert numbers between numeral bases.

-Allows comma values to 8 digit accuracy and has no limit for number sizes.
+Built with hyperapp!

+Free to use for everyone, using CC0 license.